-We have audited the consolidated financial statements of World Concern (a Ministry of CRISTA Ministries) and World Concern Development Organization (collectively, the Organization), which comprise the consolidated balance sheet as of June 30, 2023, and the related consolidated statements of changes in net assets without donor restriction, changes in net assets, functional expenses, and cash flows for the year then ended, and the related notes to the consolidated financial statements.
+We have audited the consolidated financial statements of World Concern (a Ministry of CRISTA Ministries) and World Concern Development Organization (collectively, the Organization), which comprise the consolidated balance sheets as of June 30, 2024 and 2023, and the related consolidated statements of changes in net assets without donor restriction, changes in net assets, functional expenses, and cash flows for the year then ended, and the related notes to the consolidated financial statements.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the Organization as of June 30, 2023, and the results of its operations and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the Organization as of June 30, 2024 and 2023, and the results of their operations and their cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.